← All workflows

 • Prior Research Memos

-Existing research memos or briefs on the same or related topics for context and continuity
+Existing memos or notes on the topic to provide additional context and continuity

 .pdf, .docx

-Briefs or motions from opposing counsel to help identify counterarguments and authorities to address
+Filings from opposing counsel to help identify counterarguments and contested issues

 .pdf, .docx